 - Applicants should refer to the video below for proper form when performing push-ups and sit-ups.

 - Applicants should be aware that all four components of the Physical Agility Test will be conducted in succession with only a few minutes of rest between each.

 - Applicants should wear outdoor athletic shoes and clothing.

-The points from the written test and the Physical Agility Test are combined.
-Applicants must have 6 or more points to be placed in the outstanding category and continue the application process.
+Applicants must have 6 or more points to continue the application process.